chainpoint/chainpoint-core/README.md

 To connect to an existing Chainpoint blockchain, set the PEERS environment variable in the .env file to a comma-delimited list of `<tendermint ID>@<ip>` pairs.
 The ID of a given Core can be found by visiting `<ip>/status`

 ### Configuration

+Chainpoint Core requires a minimum of 2 CPU Cores and 16 GB of RAM to run.
+Hard disk size should be at least 500 GB for the chain data (or be expandable).

 You will need to set up a configuration and secrets (bitcoin and ethereum) before running.